 charges were ever brought against any foreign companies that accept Canadian gamblers.
 In fact, operators are free to advertise their Canadian poker sites all over the country.
 The only exception is Ontario, where online-gambling advertisements have been banned since 2006.

 It’s also worth noting that the Kahnawake Gambling Commission used to be a popular choice with US-facing offshore gambling operators, such as Bovada.
 In 2016, the Commission struck a deal with the New Jersey Division of Gaming Enforcement, agreeing to force those sites to withdraw from the US market.
 As a result, Bovada relinquished its Kahnawake license voluntarily.

 Where can I play poker online in Canada?

 Canadians are free to play on all the major West-facing poker networks, except for Winamax, which is available exclusively to Europe-based players.

 When people say “online poker”, they often mean “PokerStars”.
-PokerStars accounts for the majority of traffic on all West-facing sites.
+PokerStars accounts for the majority of traffic on all West-facing sites, including Canadian poker sites.
 The only poker room that rivals it in terms of size is the Asian IDNPoker.